sufyansuleman/HealthMarkers/README.md

 # 🔍 Overview

-**HealthMarkers** is a unified R package that computes a **comprehensive suite** of physiological and clinical biomarkers covering metabolic, cardiometabolic, cardio vascular, hepatic, renal, pulmonary, and novel biofluid derived bimarkers.
+**HealthMarkers** is a powerful, end-to-end R toolkit for deriving and standardizing a comprehensive array of physiological biomarkers.
+From core metabolic and cardiometabolic, cardivascular indices to liver, kidney, lung, and novel biofluid based markers, it brings best-in-class algorithms into one consistent, user-friendly pipeline.

 ------------------------------------------------------------------------